SourceBox-LLC/FineFoundry/docs/user-guide/scrape-tab.md

-# Scrape Tab
+# Data Sources Tab

-The Scrape tab lets you collect conversational training data from multiple sources and prepare it as `input` / `output` pairs for later building, analysis, and training.
+The Data Sources tab lets you collect conversational training data from multiple sources and prepare it as `input` / `output` pairs for later building, analysis, and training.

 **Supported data sources:**